Margaret in Westminster is 51-60 and is an amateur astronomer.

 - What's your most hated building?
 Steel monstrosity- egos of the architects, bland, boxy and soulless.

 - What's the best view in London?
 Top of BT Tower

 - What's your favourite open space?
 St James and Green Park

-- What's been your most memorable night out in London?
+- What's your favourite bar, pub or restaurant?
 The French House

 - What's been your most memorable night out in London?
 Impossible to say

 - How would you like to spend your ideal day off in London?
 Pottering around, running errands

 - Where would you take someone visiting from out of town?
 Take them with you, let them do what you do, normal daily life with people to get under the skin of the place

 - What's the worst journey you've had to make in London?
 There hasn't been one

 - What's your personal London landmark?
 Clock tower in St Annes in Dean Street - the only part of St annes that survived.
 She Occasionally winds the clock and there are a team of people who take it in turns to do so